What is a cohabitation agreement?

 - the agreement must be in writing;

 - both parties must receive independent legal advice before signing;

 - signatures need to be certified by a lawyer; and

 - the lawyer must certify that, before that party signed the agreement, the lawyer explained to that party the effect and implications of the agreement.

-- How you deal with your house or flat
+- How you deal with your house or apartment

 - Keeping your own business property